 Accessibility at Montana Tech

-All campus members and visitors should be aware that Butte sits at a very high altitude and campus sits on several hills.
+Be aware that Butte stands at a very high altitude, and campus sits on several hills.
 As some of our buildings are over a century old, we accommodate students while preserving historic integrity.
 Main Hall, Engineering Hall, and Prospector Hall currently have no working elevators.

 Professional Development